 Oh!
 And the most important one is to mention the exact job description, responsibilities and requirements of the job with the percentage of commitment required for each and every responsibility!— Shruthi Srinath (@_shruthi_s) April 11, 2019

 Make sure your job listing is real and substantially accurate.
-There's no excuse for dropping massive new info or a previously unstated requirement about a role into a 3rd interview.— Yes, I tried turning it off and back on again (@baconandcoconut) April 12, 2019
+There's no excuse for dropping massive new info or a previously unstated requirement about a role into a 3rd interview.— No war (@baconandcoconut) April 12, 2019

 Get into the habit of giving feedback after an interview.
 This will not only help the candidates but it will help you figure out if you are actually rejecting someone based on valid or arbitrary reasons.
 With candidates being used to being ghosted by companies, you will stand out for respecting their time and effort by providing actionable feedback.